Biceps Tendon Injury Specialists

 Are you an athlete who participates in sports that involve heavy overhead lifting?
 If so, you may be at risk of tearing your biceps tendon.
 A biceps tear can occur from repetitive overuse, a fall, heavy lifting or degeneration of the tendon over time.
-The shoulder specialists at the Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who have suffered a biceps tendon injury.
+The biceps tendon injury specialists at the Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who have suffered a biceps tendon injury.
 Contact the Shoulder Clinic of Idaho team today!

 What is a biceps tendon injury?